SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Are you looking for the best Fisherman's Wharf restaurants for your stay in San Francisco?
 My list includes ideas for breakfast, lunch, and dinner.
 I also included a list of some of the best seafood spots in this lively district.

-Some of my top picks include the popular brunch spot, Hollywood Cafe, the best place for sourdough bread, Boudin Bakery, and the high-end restaurant, Gary Danko.
+Among my top picks are Hollywood Cafe, a popular brunch spot, Boudin Bakery, the best place for sourdough bread, and Gary Danko, a high-end Michelin star restaurant.

 Several dishes from Fisherman's Wharf Restaurants